 Admissions and Financial Aid

 ISAW admits approximately four doctoral students each year.
 Applicants should already have acquired a solid preparation sufficient for research in at least one of the disciplines or geographical areas represented in the Institute.
-This may be a Master’s or its equivalent in a relevant subject, but students with sufficiently strong preparation are also admitted directly from the B.A.
+This may be a Master’s or its equivalent in a relevant subject; students with sufficiently strong preparation are also admitted directly from the B.A.
 Prospective students should also have mastered at least two foreign languages (at least one ancient and one modern) relevant to the student’s program.

 ISAW Application Deadlines: